8/21 demo: Building component libraries from Figma with AI

 Begin by connecting to Neon.
 On your MCP servers page, click the + Connect button next to Neon.
 You will then be prompted to connect to your Neon organization.

 In the video below, the current implementation of an Employees tab uses mock data.
-Builder's AI is then asked to implement a server-side route that will return paginated employee data served from a Neon database.
+Builder's AI is then asked to implement a server-side route that returns paginated employee data served from a Neon database.

 Read more about Fusion and MCP servers, or learn about other ways to Add context to projects.